 After the facts have been investigated and all the damages have been tabulated and calculated, settlement negotiations occur.
 In truth, there are often several preliminary “rounds” of negotiations that take place as the fact investigation continues and as the medical bills and other invoices are collected.
 Often, a case can be settled during these earlier “rounds” of negotiation.
 If not, at some point, there will be a “final” round where parties and the insurance companies try to resolve the case before litigation is filed.
 If they cannot agree to settlement, then the Complaint will be filed.

 Louisiana personal injury litigation itself involves several phases.
 The first phase often involves asking the trial judge to make a ruling on the legal sufficiency of the claims.
 Then, a more intensive round of fact investigation occurs.
 There may be more requests submitted to the judge for legal rulings and, eventually, a trial will take place where a verdict is rendered.
 Generally, during each of these litigation phases, the parties will continue efforts to settle the case.
 For example, if the judge makes a ruling that is favorable to one party, that will often trigger a round of negotiation.
 The judge may also be asked to help resolve the case through settlement.

 Our Attorneys Can Help

 For more information, contact the Louisiana personal injury lawyers at Mansfield, Melancon, Cranmer & Dick LLC.
-We have a proven track record of success with many types of Louisiana personal injury cases.
+We have a proven track record of success handling many types of Louisiana personal injury cases, including car accidents, boating accidents, motorcycle accidents, premises liability accidents, and cases involving nursing care facility abuse/neglect.
 Contact us by calling one of our offices: New Orleans at (504) 500-1108, Baton Rouge at (225) 612-0800, or Lafayette at (337) 409-0003.
 You can also request a free consultation by using our “Contact Us” page.